Anatoliadelphys: Biology

 Anatoliadelphys is inferred to be a specialised carnivore based on its dentition, with premolars and molars similar to those of other bone-crushing mammals (though these also resemble those of durophagous mammals as well, suggesting at least opportunistic clam-feeding) and massive, stabbing canines.
-Like most modern dasyuromorphians and several extinct metatherians like sparassodonts, it killed its prey with its jaws.
+Like most modern dasyuromorphians and several extinct metatherians like sparassodonts, thylacoleonids and extinct kangaroos Ekaltadeta and Propleopus, it killed its prey with its jaws.
 It some aspects it resembles stagodontids, which also have crushing premolars and are inferred carnivores and molluscivores, though it lacks semi-aquatic adaptations and it has larger premolars and molars.

 The authors of its paper claim that it was the largest carnivorous metatherian in the Cenozoic in the Northern Hemisphere, having likely evolved in isolation in the islands that are now Turkey, devoid of common placental carnivores of the time such as hyaenodonts and carnivorans.
 However, larger carnivorous metatherians are known from the Eocene and Miocene of Eurasia.